dineshpinto/pythermal/README.md

 class which is used to store initial values.
 The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

+### Note
-**Note:** The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
-It can easily be rewritten for Python 3.x.
++ The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
+It is fully compatible with Python 3.x (no modifications necessary).

++ This code requires the following header files:
+    1. Numpy/Scipy: Build against Fortran OpenBLAS for parallel processing using OpenMP
+    2. MatPlotLib
+    3. Multiprocessing
+    4. Tqdm: Optional, mild performance hit

 ### class System